cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 a physical system (twin) that is continually updated with the latter's performance, maintenance, and health status data throughout the physical system's life cycle {{Madni2019}}.
-By providing a living copy of physical system, Digital Twins bring numerous advantages, such as accelerated business processes, enhanced productivity, and faster innovation with reduced costs.
+By providing a living copy of a physical system, Digital Twins bring numerous advantages, such as accelerated business processes, enhanced productivity, and faster innovation with reduced costs.
 So far, Digital Twin has been successfully applied in the fields of intelligent manufacturing,